FreeCAD/FreeCAD-library/Mechanical Parts/Chains/Plate Wheel/ISO 606/Simplex ⅜x⁷⁄₃₂/README.md

 ![Image](screenshot.png "Plate Wheel Simplex")

-All models are parametric and the values are contained in the spreadsheet `Data`.
+The model is parametric and the values are contained in the spreadsheet `Data`.

 The parameters refer to the plate wheel dimensions as in the drawing below:

 ![Drawing](drawing.png "Drawing")

-Table of dimensions in millimeters:
+### Table of dimensions in millimeters:

 P (Pitch)|Wc (Chain width)|Dr (Roller diameter)|Tr (Tooth radius)|Rw (Radius width)|Wt (Tooth width)|z (Number of teeth)|De (External Diameter)|Dp (Pitch diameter)|D (Hole diameter)|H (Total height)
 ---|---|---|---|---|---|---|---|---|---|---